 Ben Thanh Market

 Ben Thanh is a famous market in Saigon and has a long history associated with the typical culture of local people.
-Ben Thanh Market has a total area of about 13,000m2, selling all kinds of items from shoes, clothes, cosmetics, handicrafts, fruits, fresh foods, specialties as gifts… Ben Thanh Market is considered a symbol of Saigon tourism, attracting a large number of tourists to visit and shop.
+Ben Thanh Market has a total area of about 13,000m2, selling all kinds of items from shoes, clothes, cosmetics, handicrafts, fruits, fresh foods, and specialities as gifts… Ben Thanh Market is considered a symbol of Saigon tourism, attracting a large number of tourists to visit and shop.
 Not only that, when coming to this famous market in Saigon, you can also take pictures as a souvenir at the market gate with the image of a clock like living virtual at Big Ben in England.

 Location: Ben Thanh, District 1, Ho Chi Minh City.